foundernest/simple-queue-decorator/README.md

 * A single connection to be shared between all consumers.
 * Queues are created with persistence.
 * Messages are JSON formatted.
+* By default, messages are consumed 1 at a time.